slchld1/new-text-editor/README.md

 </p>

 ## Description 💾
 This application is a PWA based Text Editor application.
+This react application saves database using asset-cache.
+Application is available for installation and can be stored on desktop.

+Application is bundled using webpack and has built in plugins.
 ## User Story ✉️
 ~~~
 AS A developer